sid-shnkar/TodaySphere-NodeJS-App-Devops/README.md

 For the Devops part of this project, I created an AWS EC2 instance, installed Jenkins on the server, then integrated Jenkins with this GitHub repository containing Node.js app code.
 Next, using Docker, I dockerized the Node.js app and automated this process on Jenkins.
 Finally automated the whole process using GitHub Webhooks.

-App Name: Today + Atmosphere - TodaySphere :wink:
+App Name: Today + Atmosphere(around you) - TodaySphere :wink:

 ### Technologies used